 You can store your favorite or frequently used colors in a special mini-palette.

-To add a color to the mini-palette, left-click on the selected color and drag it a box.
-To change the main color to that in a box, left-click on a box.
-To remove the color from a box, right-click on it.
+To add a color to the mini-palette, click the selected color and drag it a box.
+To change the main color to that in a box, left-click the box.
+To remove the color from the box, right-click the box.

 The buttons at the bottom of the palette have the following uses: